sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 +--------------+----------------------+

 And to be perfectly honest, I think that even the :ref:`Kass and Raftery (1995)
 <Kass_1995>` standards are being a bit charitable.
-If it were up to me, I’d
+If it were up to me, I would
 have called the “positive evidence” category “weak evidence”.
 To me, anything in the range 3:1 to 20:1 is “weak” or “modest” evidence at best.
 But there are no hard and fast rules here.
 What counts as strong or weak evidence depends